 Now that all of your data are preprocessed and stored in a database, it’s time to interface with OpenAI’s API.
 The first step is to run your query through OpenAI’s moderation tools – this is required for every query, and the service is free.
 Next, match your query vectors to your database, and pull the content that will be injected into your prompt.

 If you are price conscious, you’ll calculate (and possibly limit) the number of tokens this interaction will require.
-OpenAI charges by the token.
-A good rule of thumb is four or five English-language words per token.
+OpenAI charges by the token – a good rule of thumb is three English-language letters per token (roughly half a word).